hu-xiaonan/bucklingassembly-abaqus/with_substrate/README.md

     The substrate is pre-stretched by applying a displacement boundary condition in `Step-1` to the side faces of the substrate, This BC is set to zero in `Step-3` to release the prestrain.

-2. **Bonding the precursor to the substrate**
+2. **Bonding the structure to the substrate**

-    In Step 2, two displacement boundary conditions are applied to the precursor:

-    - The bonding regions are moved downward to contact the substrate.

-    - The non-bonding nodes specified in data file `disturbance.txt` are held at their initial height above the substrate.
-    Both conditions are deactivated in Step 3.
+    In `Step-2`, the structure is pressed downward onto the substrate to establish contact in the bonding regions.
+Once contact is achieved, this displacement boundary condition is removed in `Step-3`.

 3. **Controlling substrate motion and ensuring contact**

     The exterior edges of the substrate's top surface are constrained with `u3=0` throughout all steps.
 This prevents rigid body motion along the z-axis.
-Additionally, the interior nodes of the substrate's top surface are also fixed at `u3=0` throughout `Step-2`, ensuring that all nodes in the bonding region of the precursor achieve proper contact with the substrate.
+Additionally, the interior nodes of the substrate's top surface are also fixed at `u3=0` throughout `Step-2`, ensuring that all nodes in the bonding region of the structure achieve proper contact with the substrate.
 In `Step-3`, this constraint on the interior top surface is removed, allowing them to move freely.

+### Improving simulation convergence

+Because no external disturbance is applied to the structure, the assembly step (`Step-3`) can initially be difficult to converge.
+It is recommended to use a very small initial time increment (e.g., 1e-5, as used in the script) to improve convergence.
+Using a relatively large initial time increment (e.g., 1e-3) may appear acceptable at first but can lead to significant convergence problems in later steps.

 ## Modeling workflow

 1. Prepare the main script `main-with_substrate.py`.

-2. Prepare the required input files: `precursor.dxf`, `bonding.txt`, and `disturbance.txt`. **Note** that this simulation does not allow rotatable bonding regions, so the `bonding.txt` file should not contain any `ROTATABLE` keywords. **Additionally**, there is only one disturbance level in the simulation, which is specified in `main-with_substrate.py`, so the `disturbance.txt` file should contain only the disturbance coordinates.
+2. Prepare the required input files: `precursor.dxf` and `bonding.txt`.
+A disturbance file is not required. **Note** that this simulation is not compatible with rotatable bonding regions, so the `bonding.txt` file should not contain any `ROTATABLE` keywords.

 3. Edit the main script to configure parameters for the assembly process.